Performance recommendations

 Consider using Accelerated Writes feature in your HBase cluster to improve cluster performance.

-You are seeing this advisor recommendation because HDInsight team's system log shows that in the past 7 days, your cluster has encountered the following scenarios: 1.
-High WAL sync time latency 2.
-High write request count (at least 3 one hour windows of over 1000 avg_write_requests/second/node)
+You're seeing this advisor recommendation because HDInsight team's system log shows that in the past seven days, your cluster has encountered the following scenarios:

-These conditions are indicators that your cluster is suffering from high write latencies.
-This could be due to heavy workload performed on your cluster.
-To improve the performance of your cluster, you may want to consider utilizing the Accelerated Writes feature provided by Azure HDInsight HBase.
+To improve the performance of your cluster, consider utilizing the Accelerated Writes feature provided by Azure HDInsight HBase.
 The Accelerated Writes feature for HDInsight Apache HBase clusters attaches premium SSD-managed disks to every RegionServer (worker node) instead of using cloud storage.
-As a result, provides low write-latency and better resiliency for your applications.
-To read more on this feature, please visit link:
+As a result, it provides low write-latency and better resiliency for your applications.

 Learn more about HDInsight cluster - AccWriteCandidate (Consider using Accelerated Writes feature in your HBase cluster to improve cluster performance.).

-More than 75% of your queries are full scan queries.
+More than 75% of your queries are full scan queries

 More than 75% of the scan queries on your cluster are doing a full region/table scan.
 Modify your scan queries to avoid full region or table scans.